luckyluke007/50th-site/_posts/2014-12-10-birth-story.markdown

 Before classes even began in October 1965, Smith raised the first flag of independence by persuading the new faculty to toss out letter grades in favor of a pass/fail system.

-A scruffy utopia
+##A scruffy utopia

-UC Santa Cruz's first 652 students were class presidents, high school newspaper editors, award winners, and valedictorians.
+<div class="caption"> {% img full-size /css/assets/images/posts/birth-story/trailer.jpg "Pioneer class members in the Anarchy Hall trailer, 1966" "Pioneer class members in the Anarchy Hall trailer, 1966" %} Pioneer class members in the Anarchy Hall trailer, 1966</div>UC Santa Cruz's first 652 students were class presidents, high school newspaper editors, award winners, and valedictorians.
 Students, the majority of them white, arrived in button-down shirts and pleated skirts having finished a heavy list of required readings: James Joyce's A Portrait of the Artist as a Young Man, Oscar Lewis's The Children of Sanchez, and Friedrich Nietzsche's On the Genealogy of Morals.

 But instead of hallowed halls, what they found were piles of lumber, three buildings that still carried the aroma of putty and paint, and wagon-wheel clusters of 40-foot trailers that would serve as dorm rooms.
 Cost overruns had delayed construction of the first college, Cowell.